 In 2013, Darby was a Semi-Finalist for the Texas Dance Educator’s Association Director of the Year Award, and in 2017 Darby was voted by TDEA’s membership as the Director of the Year.
 She additionally has served as a Houston Regional Representative for TDEA for six years and served on TDEA’s Executive Board.
 In 2014, Darby was the lead writer for dance lesson plans for Katy ISD and has choreographed three Katy ISD Partners in Education videos that have placed first in the state.
 For two consecutive years, 2015 and 2016, Darby was the High School Dance Presenter for the Center for Educational Development in Fine Arts (CEDFA) State Summit in Austin, TX.
 Darby is additionally a Fine Arts Training Cadre for CEDFA.
 At the TAHPERD (Texas Association of Health, PE, Recreation and Dance) State Convention in 2018, Darby Boyd Wiles was honored with the Shining Star Award.
 This award is given annually to the individual the organization feels is most contributing to dance in the state of Texas.
 In 2019, Darby will launch her new Houston based performance company, Mariposa Dance Arts.
 MDA has been a dream of Darby’s for many years and she is working diligently to bring it to life.
 The company will be a collaboration of performance artists with the vision of creating cutting edge visual showcases for the City of Houston.

 A graduate of the Elkins HS Elite Dance Team, Heather served as Co-Captain and 2nd Lieutenant.
 She received her Bachelor of Science degree in Biological Sciences from Louisiana State University (Geaux Tigers!) where she completed her minor in dance.
 Heather was a two year member of the National Champion LSU Tiger Girls Dance Team and served as choreographer and dancer for the LSU Dance Ensemble for 4 years.
 Heather has been a staff member of MA Dance and dancer for the Houston Dynamo Girls.
 As a graduate student, Heather received her Masters of Education in Educational Administration from Houston Baptist University.
 She has served as assistant director at Hightower HS, head director at Bush HS, and director and assistant director Manvel HS.
 Heather served as Fine Arts Department Head at Manvel HS and an Assistant Principal at Stafford HS.
 Currently, Heather is completing her doctorate at the University of Houston main campus researching the Impact of Dance Education on Black Girls in the K-12 setting.
 She currently serves as a USASF Worlds Coach’s Liaison and member of the USASF Leadership Team.
 Heather specializes in pom, jazz, professional development, and leadership and travels internationally working with educators and dancers.
-Heather is married to her best friend Larry and they have two children, Nadya and Larry Jr.
+Heather is married to her best friend Larry and they have two children, Nadya and Larry Jr. is honored to be a part of the Dance Surge family and their vision of inspiring, enriching and encouraging young dancers and leaders to follow their dreams and passion.

-Vicki has served as a tireless advisor to MDDT Texas for 22 years.
-She serves as either a lead judge or a coordinator in the competition areas.
 Vicky is the former director of the Nimitz Drill Team and retired after 25 years as a director.
 She is a wonderful camp site co-ordinator who provides you with a quality experience with your stay at the City Place Marriott.